pavlo-u/solomka-chain/docs/src/developing/backwards-compatibility.md

 ### Release Cadence

-The Solana RPC API, Rust SDK, CLI tooling, and SBF Program SDK are all updated and shipped along with each Solana software release and should always be compatible between `PATCH` updates of a particular `MINOR` version release.
+The Solana RPC API, Rust SDK, CLI tooling, and BPF Program SDK are all updated and shipped along with each Solana software release and should always be compatible between `PATCH` updates of a particular `MINOR` version release.